WhitmanSWDesignSpring2017/project-5-9-stelliferous/Reflection.md

 - We divided the code into classes and methods based on the principles of Least Astonishment and that of code decomposition.
 Whenever possible, we broke code off into different classes, and had methods delegate tasks to one another.
 Our design for Project 4 is much better organized than in Project 3 in that we put code into seperate files based on their function and required accessibility.
 We responded to feedback with better variable names, a focus on clarity, and generally better organization of code.

+- As part of our "stretch goal," we added additional 'special effect' instruments, added a "clear" menu item to allow the user to clear all notes, and added a "shift" hotkey option (if the user holds down 'shift' while dragging on the composition panel, they will create new notes rather than a selection rectangle).

 > Explain why your way was the elegant way to do it.
 Address any improvements you made based on my feedback.

 - Because of how modular our code is, it is more simple, in that the logical relationships between classes and methods can be more clearly understood.
 It is maintainable, as dividing the code into smaller 'bits' isolates the area where a problem could occur.
 Dividing code into different files and packages also gives it greater extensibility, as a programmer can now expand different areas of the code into different, unexpected directions.